ivanoff/Resume/README.md

 - Oct.2003 - May.2008 : System Administrator, Senior University Teacher @ European University, Sevastopol, UA.

 ### Projects and Products From Scratch
+- **Load43**: find cargo near your trucks, find truck near your cargoes, load for free;
+- **Icons for React Native**: Use more than 5900 icons in your React Native application with react-native-ico;
 - **Colors.click**: get list of colors by photo or camera; includes website, Android and IOS apps, desktop apps for Windows, Linux and Mac OS;
 - **Bitcoin Tracking Accounts Activity**: instant check any bitcoin address history; continuous tracking of new transactions for 2M+ monitored BTC wallets;
 - **Online Bus Ticket Service**, Bus Management Service System, 1K+ daily sales; Temporary email web-system;